This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 The loss of habitat through infrastructure development and urbanization has contributed to the rapid loss and fragmentation of garter snake habitats.
 In response, conservation efforts have focused on preserving and restoring wetlands, which are essential for the survival of these snakes.
 For example, the East Contra Costa County Habitat Conservancy has been working to restore a 9-acre wetland that will support the recovery of listed species, including the giant garter snake.

 Habitat restoration and enhancement are important for the survival of garter snakes and their prey species.
-This includes the use of managed grazing to increase the amount of grassland habitat available for the snakes, as well as the acquisition and preservation of suitable habitat.
+This includes the use of managed grazing to increase the amount of grassland habitat available for the snakes, as well as the acquisition and preservation of suitable habitat for snake conservation.
 Private landowners can also play a role in conservation by creating frog ponds, providing native vegetation for cover and to connect adjacent habitat areas, and leaving gopher burrows intact.

 Diet